cswartzvi/hamilton/docs/code-comparisons/kedro.rst

 More information
 ----------------

-For a full side-by-side example of Kedro and Hamilton, visit `this GitHub repository <https://github.com/dagworks-inc/hamilton/tree/main/examples/kedro>`_
+For a full side-by-side example of Kedro and Apache Hamilton, visit `this GitHub repository <https://github.com/apache/hamilton/tree/main/examples/kedro>`_

 For more questions, join our `Slack Channel <https://join.slack.com/t/hamilton-opensource/shared_invite/zt-2niepkra8-DGKGf_tTYhXuJWBTXtIs4g>`_